-Financial assumptions from Ministry of Finance, October 2008.
+4 Financial assumptions from Ministry of Finance, June 2009.

-We have applied to the BCUC for rate increases for F2009 to F2010; we expect a decision on these rates in early 2009.
+5 Rate increases for F2009 and F2010 were approved by the BCUC in March 2009.
 Rates for future years are estimates only and are based on the increases needed to cover BC Hydro's costs and earn our allowed return on equity.
 These rate increases could change significantly depending on economic and operating conditions, such as water inflows and reservoir levels that may be present at the time.

-The rate rider is used to recover a portion of the current balances in the energy deferral accounts.
-The rate rider per cent is based on the proposal included in BC Hydro's RRA and is subject to the approval of the BCUC.
+6 The rate rider is used to recover a portion of the current balances in the energy deferral accounts.
+The rate rider of 1.0 per cent is for F2010 has been approved by the BCUC.
+Future year amounts are based on a formula approved by the BCUC.
+The formula changes the rate rider by 0.50 per cent for every \$50 million change in the balance of the energy deferral accounts.

-Various legal and regulatory matters are pending (see our annual and quarterly reports at www.bchydro.com).
+Various legal and regulatory matters are pending (see our annual and quarterly reports at www.bchydro.com.
 Owing to the size, complexity and nature of BC Hydro's operations, we cannot predict the outcome of these matters at this time.